Custody Time Limits, including coronavirus protocol

 CTLs will apply to remands under s.35 and s.36 of the Mental Health Act 1983 (a remand to hospital for a report or treatment) where the defendant has not yet been convicted or found responsible for the acts alleged.

 - Technical Bail

-- Following the case of R v Dano Sonnex (Central Criminal Court, 4 June 2009), technical bail is no longer considered to be appropriate where a remand in custody would otherwise be justified.
+- Technical bail is a term used to describe bail granted to a defendant who is in custody on other matters.
+Following the case of R v Dano Sonnex (Central Criminal Court, 4 June 2009), technical bail is no longer considered to be appropriate where a remand in custody would otherwise be justified.
 This is CPS approved policy and agreed with other agencies.

 - Pre-Release Conditional Bail

 - Where a person is granted bail pending compliance with a condition, but remains in custody until the condition is satisfied, the CTL runs until the actual release date (R v Ofili Crim L.R.
 880).

 - The CPS must closely monitor these cases to ensure the correct CTL is calculated.
 Monitoring may require daily contact with the prison, police, court and/or defence.
 Alternatively the court should be asked to adjourn the case (to a date within the CTL) to check the defendant's remand status.

 - Bail Granted at CTL expiry

 - If a CTL expires without an extension, the accused has an immediate right to bail under the provisions of the Bail Act 1976.
 A court may impose conditional bail on release (Archbold Chapter 3) but may not impose a security or a surety.